-Treats: Do not offer another dog a treat without the owner’s permission.
-Like humans dogs can be allergic to certain foods.
+Do not offer another dog a treat without the owner’s permission.
+Like humans, dogs can be allergic to certain foods.

-Yellow Neck Bands: Yellow neck bands are provided and are compulsory for dogs that for a variety of reasons require “space”.
+Yellow bandanas are provided and are compulsory for dogs that for a variety of reasons require “space”.
 They may be a rescue dog, a dog that has been attacked by another dog, a nervous or reactive dog.

 Please be aware of a dog wearing one of these bands and give them the space they require.

-Control of Classes: The Chief Instructors control all training.
+The Chief Instructors control all training.
 All handlers are to train as a member of a class.
-Children under twelve are not permitted to train a dog in class.
-Children twelve years of age and up are permitted based on their ability to handle their dog, which will be assessed by the instructor.
+Children under ten are not permitted to train a dog in class.
+Children ten years of age and up are permitted, based on their ability to handle their dog, which will be assessed by the instructor.
 Please excuse yourself from the class if you do not wish to comply with the exercises being taught.
 Each instructor is fully in charge of and responsible for their class.
 Instructors are on a rotating roster.

 The Club takes no responsibility whatsoever for any loss or damage to property or person or any member on the training grounds.